 Some companies also offer interviews with selected caregivers after the initial consultation and before services begin.
 This ensures their skills and personality will be a good match with the person receiving care.

 It is important to keep in mind that the first few home care visits function as a kind of “warming up” period.
-However, if there is a major personality clash or some discomfort remains after a couple of shifts, the company should be happy to assign someone who is a better fit.
+However, if there is a major personality clash or some discomfort remains after a couple of shifts, the company should be happy to assign a different companion or aide who is a better fit.